“I’m thinking guitars might catch on…”

 In 2011 I played on the very first Soul Messengers LP “I’m Alive”, it was a lot of fun!
 In 2017 we released our third album, “Vision & Faith”.
 That album went on to reach #5 in the Australian Blues and Roots chart.
 There were some great reviews from all over the world too, Huffington Post said “Soul Messengers’ sound is deeply rooted in soul, R&B and funk.
 It’s a sound that’s simultaneously dirty and luxurious.”
 Cool!

-2015 saw me start up my YouTube teaching channel and now (March 2019) I have had close to a million views and there are over 350 lesson videos available.
+2015 saw me start up my YouTube teaching channel and now (Jan 2020) I have over 4,000 subscribers and there are over 450 lesson videos available.

 So what next?
 Well, I continue to be involved in original projects including Soul Messengers and my teaching studio continues to be busy with a great range of students from 12 to 80 year olds.
 Through The Record Factory I’m still managing to help music artists with projects and those blogs keep coming